Psynosaur/long-term-memory-mcp/README.md

 - **Cross‑model continuity**: swap models freely, the memory stays intact
 - **Cross‑machine portability**: move the database to another system and continue seamlessly
 - **Automatic backups**: daily backups and after every 100 memories, pruned to keep the last 10
 - **Invisible memory integration**: tools are hidden from the user; conversations feel natural
+- Human‑like dynamics
+  - Lazy Decay: importance decreases only when a memory is accessed after idle time
+  - Reinforcement: frequent recall strengthens memory importance
+  - Adaptive Semantic Threshold: balances precision/recall with a safe top‑1 fallback

 ---

 ## 📦 Installation